Spring Sports & Activities

 Take a Hike!

 Have a spring experience like none other and discover one of nation’s top trails.
 Hike the Laurel Highlands Hiking Trail, a 70-mile trail that runs north to south through state parklands and Forbes State Forest, from Ohiopyle State Park to near Johnstown.
 You’ll see panoramic vistas, sparkling streams, wildlife, mountain laurel and rhododendron that bloom in late spring.
 For those wanting to spend the night on the trail you’ll find Adirondack-style overnight shelters (reservations required).
-Wilderness Voyageurs, one of the region’s experienced outfitter’s provides a shuttle service for Laurel Highlands Hiking Trail users, for move information about this service click here.
+Wilderness Voyageurs, one of the region’s experienced outfitter’s provides a shuttle service for Laurel Highlands Hiking Trail users.

 Be sure and check out the beautiful new stone Laurel Highlands Hiking Trail Bridge that spans the Pennsylvania Turnpike.
 The bridge is located just about midway between the turnpike’s Somerset and Donegal interchanges.
 Part of the Potomac Heritage National Scenic Trail, 80,000 to 100,000 hikers hike this trail each year.
 If you’re looking for an organized hike and would like to join others in the challenge, look no further than our friends at Venture Outdoors ventureoutdoors.org who offer lots of planned hikes for the trail.